pebblebed/kvvm/wasm/doc/socket_api.md

 ```

 Refer to [socket api sample](../samples/socket-api) for the compilation of the Wasm applications and [_iwasm_ for Intel SGX](../product-mini/platforms/linux-sgx) for the Wasm runtime.

+## The background and compatibility notes

+### WASIp1

+The WASIp1 provides a subset of the socket API.
+Namely,

+* send()
+* recv()
+* shutdown()
+* accept()

+Functionalities like connect() and listen() are intentionally omitted
+there to maintain the capability-based security model, inherited from
+cloudabi.
+The common practice for applications is to make the host code
+pass already connected/listening sockets to wasm module.

+### WAMR extensions

+WAMR extends the WASIp1 with the rest of socket API functionalities
+for convenience.

+* socket()
+* connect()
+* bind()
+* listen()
+* some of getsockopt/setsockopt options
+* name resolution (a subset of getaddrinfo)

+### Compatibilities

+Many of runtimes (eg. Wasmer and WasmEdge) provide similar extensions.
+Unfortunately, they are all incompatible.
+Thus, portable applications
+should not rely on these extensions.